FAQ

 Our Response:

 This might actually be a new record in distorted logic.
-According to Mr. Pack, the issue here is who should bear the burden of laboring on the Sabbath.
+According to Dave Pack, the issue here is WHO should labor on the Sabbath.
 His wisdom suggests the burden should go to the unbeliever, because they don’t know about the Sabbath anyway.
-This “scriptural fact” is offered up by a man who just acknowledged that he burdens his wife with exhausting labor on the majority of Sabbaths.
-After all, he only believes it is appropriate to dine out occasionally.
+This “Biblical fact” is offered up by a man who just acknowledged that God's people may burden their women with exhausting labor on the majority of Sabbaths because he only believes it is appropriate to dine out occasionally.
+Just who is the chauvinist here?

-Here, God declares that he rained a double portion of manna on the sixth day with the express purpose of “proving” the Israelites.
+Here, God declares that He rained a double portion of manna on the sixth day with the specific purpose of “proving” the Israelites.
 In other words, He did this to see if they were truly committed to obeying Him.
 If they were, they would gather enough food on Friday to satisfy their needs for both that day and the next.
 They would then cook all of it on the preparation day.
-(A Sabbath Test p.
-41)

-The point to all of this is that contrary to Mr. Pack’s approach, God intended for His Sabbath to be treated differently.
+Contrary to Mr. Pack’s approach, God never intended for His people to be engaging in the Sabbath labor he (Mr. Pack) described being done by the wives, mothers and daughters he mentions (see: Ex.
+16:23).
+The point this leader apparently fails to grasp is that the Sabbath is to be treated differently.
 It was, and is HOLY TIME.
-Furthermore, He would personally make sure His people had a way to keep it HOLY.
-The authors of A Sabbath Test understand this truth.
-Furthermore, they present what just might be the most insightful observation in their book.
+Furthermore, the scriptures declare that the Almighty would personally make sure His people had a way to keep it HOLY and His remedy did not involve soliciting the labor of unbelievers at restaurants.
+The authors of A Sabbath Test understand this truth and present what just might be the most insightful observation in their book.
 They offer an idea regarding the significance of the “preparation day.”
-Tragically, it was totally lost on Mr. Pack.
+Tragically, it seems to be totally lost on Dave Pack.

 But what about the Israelites who failed to prepare adequately?
 What were they to do?
 Were they to go out and buy food from someone else on the Sabbath?
 Absolutely not!
 God did not give them an alternative food source when they failed to prepare on the sixth day.
 The scriptures state “they found none” (Ex.
 16:27).